-Women expecting twins or triplets need ultrasound scans more frequently because of the special risks that come with multiple pregnancies.
+Women expecting twins (or triplets) need more frequent and specialiszed twin ultrasound scans, because of the special risks that come with multiple pregnancies.

 Dr Walsh has extensive experience in twin ultrasound.
 He helped to run a specialist ultrasound clinic for high-risk twins in Ireland and he now runs a dedicated Twins Clinic here in St Leonards.
 In addition to twin ultrasound services, he provides comprehensive private antenatal care, labour & birth management, and postnatal follow-up for multiple pregnancies.